Skip to main content

 Beginning July 1, 2026, Parent PLUS Loan borrowers may borrow up to $20,000 annually, with an aggregate borrowing limit of $65,000 per dependent student, regardless of any amounts repaid, forgiven, canceled, or otherwise discharged.

-• The student must remain continuously enrolled in the same program of study at the same institution as they were enrolled as of June 30, 2026, AND
+• was enrolled in a program of study at an institution as of June 30, 2026,

 After three academic years, or earlier if the student withdraws, otherwise ceases enrollment at their current school, or completes their program of study, Parent PLUS Loan borrowers are subject to the new $20,000 annual and $65,000 aggregate loan limits per dependent student.